Understanding the Relationship Between Your Jaw, Neck, and Headaches

 Can a Chiropractor Help TMJ Pain?

-Many people searching for a TMJ chiropractor near me want to know whether chiropractic care may help jaw pain, jaw tension, headaches, and neck discomfort.
+Many people looking for a TMJ chiropractor near me want to know if chiropractic care can help with jaw pain, jaw tension, headaches, and neck discomfort.

-Because the jaw, neck, muscles, and posture often work together, some patients experience improvement when contributing factors such as neck mobility restrictions, muscle tension, and poor posture are addressed.
+The jaw, neck, muscles, and posture often work in concert, and some patients get better once factors such as neck mobility restrictions, muscle tension, and poor posture are addressed.

-The best way to determine whether chiropractic care is appropriate is through a professional evaluation.
+The best way to determine if you are a candidate for chiropractic care is a professional evaluation.

-The muscles that control jaw movement connect closely with muscles in the face, head, and neck.
-When those muscles become tight or irritated, tension can spread throughout the surrounding areas.
+The muscles that move the jaw are closely tied to muscles of the face, head, and neck.
+When those muscles become tight or irritated, the tension can radiate out into the surrounding areas.

 TMJ-related headaches may include: